Hey, I'm Urmzd!

 2023

-Graduated from Dalhousie University in May with a Bachelor of Computer Science (Hons), a minor in Mathematics, and a certificate in Artificial Intelligence & Intelligent Systems.
+Graduated from Dalhousie University in May with a Bachelor of Computer Science with Honours, a minor in Mathematics, and a certificate in Artificial Intelligence & Intelligent Systems.
 During my time at Dalhousie I connected and worked with amazing people through internships, contracts, and projects.

-Graduated from Dalhousie University in May with a Bachelor of Computer Science (Hons), a minor in Mathematics, and a certificate in Artificial Intelligence & Intelligent Systems.
+Graduated from Dalhousie University in May with a Bachelor of Computer Science with Honours, a minor in Mathematics, and a certificate in Artificial Intelligence & Intelligent Systems.
 During my time at Dalhousie I connected and worked with amazing people through internships, contracts, and projects.

 2023